saeedalig/petstore/README.md

 #### Deploying a Java-based application called "Petstore" using a Continuous Integration/Continuous Deployment (CI/CD) pipeline with Jenkins and deploying it on a Kubernetes cluster.
 The goal is to automate the build, test, and deployment processes to ensure a streamlined and reliable deployment of the application.

 ## Workflow of Project
+In this project I am utilizing **Git, Webhooks, Jenkins, SonarQube, Maven, Trivy, OWASP, Docker, Kubernetes, and Ansible**.

+Developers collaborate using Git for version control and code management.
+When code changes are pushed to the Git repository, it triggers Jenkins pipeline through webhooks integrated with Jenkins.
+Jenkins manages Continuous Integration (CI), encompassing building, testing and packaging the application with Maven.
+SonarQube analyzes code quality and quality gates.
+Trivy is used for scanning the File System whereas OWASP for dependency check.
+By integrating SonarQube, Trivy, and OWASP into your workflow, you can address code quality, file security, and web application security comprehensively, improving the overall security posture of the project.

+Upon successful war file generation, Ansible is employed to create a Docker image, subsequently pushed to DockerHub.
+Kubernetes deployment manifests are prepared and services defined for application exposure.
+Ansible for Kubernetes is used to apply these manifests.

 ## Server Setup (Installation)